 - Data management and integration

-- Integrated Risk Analytics
+- · Risk modelling & Measurement

 - Integrated Risk Reporting

-2.4.1.1 Data Management and Integration.
+2.4.1.1 Data Management and Integration

-This unit is responsible for the development and maintenance of the enterprise risk data architecture with a roadmap geared to promoting data integrity, data quality and ensuring integration with risk analytics and reporting.
+This unit is responsible for the development and maintenance of the enterprise risk data architecture with a roadmap geared towards ensuring data integrity, data quality and ensuring integration with risk analytics and reporting.
 The Group has a data governance structure which enforces risk data governance and discipline across the Bank as well as data quality measurement metrics to reduce the Bank's risk exposure due to data quality issues.